jeremyhendrickson/BuildNetAutoSol/LAB/README.md

 ## Build a Network Automation LAB

 I built a virtual lab with Juniper VSRX, based upon Topology and Vagrant found at [JNPRAutomate/vagrant-junos](https://github.com/JNPRAutomate/vagrant-junos).
+I have also included the Ansible [install script](https://github.com/ipspace/NetOpsWorkshop/tree/master/install) created by Ivan with IpSpace.net.
+The script should be run after the Ansible VM is up for the first time.

 I have built a development environment on my laptop using Vagrant to spin up the topology below.
 I am running Ubuntu/Trusty inside VirtualBox as my Ansible host.
 I am not yet ready to commit to running Ansible locally on Mac OS X.